lubeda/EspHoMaTriXv2/README.md

 **iconscache** (optional, boolean): If true, it caches icons in the `.cache\icons` folder and if it finds the specified icons in the cache, it uses them instead of trying to download them again from the Internet. (default = `false`)

 **always_show_rl_indicators** (optional, boolean): If true, always show the r/l indicators on all screens.
-Default is to not show either on clock, date, full, and bitmap screens, left on icon, or if display gauge displayed. (default = `false`)
+The default is to not show either on clock, date, full, and bitmap screens, left on icon, or if display gauge displayed. (default = `false`)

 ***Example output:***
 ![icon preview](./images/icons_preview.png)